oktadev/okta-blog/_source/_posts/2017-10-19-use-openid-connect-to-build-a-simple-node-website.md

 - `cookie.httponly`: this option tells the browser that JavaScript code should not be allowed to access the session data.
-JavaScript on clients is a dangerous thing, ensuring your cookies that contain identity information are safe is always of top importance.
+JavaScript on clients is a dangerous thing.
+Ensuring your cookies that contain identity information are safe is always of utmost importance.
-- `secret`: this option should be a long random string that you create.
-It should be the same across all your webservers, but never shared publicly or stored in a public place.
+- `secret`: this option should be a long random string you create.
+It should be the same across all your webservers but never shared publicly or stored in a public place.
 This value is used to ensure your user's identity information is protected cryptographically inside of cookies.